 PS3.
 Energy

 5-PS3-1.
-Use a model to describe that the food animals digest (a) contains energy that was once energy from the sun, and (b) provides energy and materials for body repair, growth, motion, body warmth, and reproduction.
+Use a model to describe that the food animals digest (a) contains energy that was once energy from the sun, and (b) provides energy and nutrients for life processes, including body repair, growth, motion, body warmth, and reproduction.

 Clarification Statement: